 If you are behind on child support (“in arrears”), the court may order you to continue withholding until you have paid what you owe.

 What do I need to do to stop child support withholding?

-Step 1: Fill out these forms.
+Step 1: Fill out the forms.

-- Fill this out completely in blue or black ink.
+Petition to Terminate Withholding for Child Support: Fill this out completely in blue or black ink and sign it.

-Step 2: Turn in your petition.
+Step 2: File your petition.